The themes and focus for Congregation

 - 2020 is ‘Society 3.0’

 Firstly we are looking for people from diverse background from sociologists, technologists, start up experts, change management, innovation/disruption consultants but also psychologists, physicans, teachers, academics, business owners, politicans, researchers through to farmers, spiritual, mindfulness and healers.
-The range of backgrounds means no one direction of thinking dominated.
+We are also looking for attendees from different age profiles to ensure the voices of all generation are heard.
+The range of backgrounds and age means no one direction of thinking dominates.

 We want perspectives, stories, case studies, opinion pieces, how to’s, experience based, wish lists, academic, thought leadership looking at this area from multiple angles.